 Finally, adding the stamp of her approval, Sarah has written a poem to go with each chapter.
 Born out of London’s hip and burgeoning conscious sexuality scene in 2011 & 2012, this story of living life to the full should have a wide appeal due to its classic mythic structure and primal themes.

-Currently in the final stages of editing, it’s also represented by Cull & Co.
+Finished editing in November 2020, it’s represented by Cull & Co.

 ‘A fascinating book, offering a fresh and accurate portrayal of the conscious sexuality scene, while also examining the myriad emotions that an alternative lifestyle can introduce.
 Sex, mortality and growth are all explored in this original and moving memoir.
 Far more than simply erotica, this is a must-read, whether you’re new to the fetish scene and want guidance or simply wish to peek behind the curtain of the alternative sexuality communities.’
 Emily Dubberley, author of 29 internationally-published books on sexuality, including Garden of Desires: The Evolution of Female Sexuality